sanjass/sanjass.github.io/_posts/2020-09-12-diverse_hypotheses.md

 title: Diverse Decision Boundaries
 ---

 Diverse Decision Boundaries a.k.a.
-Diverse Hypotheses is one of the projects I worked on this past summer wth Prof. Pulkit Agrawal and PhD student Jacob Huh at the Improbable AI group at CSAIL MIT.
+Diverse Hypotheses is one of the projects I worked on this past summer with Professor Pulkit Agrawal and PhD student Jacob Huh at the Improbable AI group at CSAIL MIT.

 The overarching goal of the project is to investigate and solve the problem of neural networks learning